eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Recommendation Systems, Personalization, Search, or Computational Advertising
 	- Deep Learning or Causal Inference
 	- Cloud computing platforms and large web-scale distributed systems
++ skill set for Intelligent O&M Research Engineer:
+	- Use big data analysis and machine learning algorithms to mine data value from massive amounts of machine data (indicators, logs, call chains, and events), and build HUAWEI CLOUD AIOps intelligent O&M competitiveness.
+	- Design, verify, and develop core algorithms, and resolve specific problems of intelligent O&M, such as anomaly detection, pattern recognition, forecasting, intelligent association, and log understanding.
+	- Investigate customer pain points, fully understand customer requirements, track new technologies in the AIOps field, identify key technical difficulties, and provide solutions and engineering implementation.
+	- Network exception detection
+	- System log analysis
+	- Capacity/Traffic forecasting
+	- Causal inference based on big data
+	- Distributed machine learning
++ skill set for Intelligent Computing Development Engineer:
+	- Plan and optimize the overall intelligent computing architecture.
+Based on the in-depth convergence and optimization of AI and big data and the optimization of computing resource scheduling, continuously improve the competitiveness of intelligent computing in business scenarios and develop industry best practices.
+	- Lead topic research on intelligent computing products and how HUAWEI CLOUD can use them.
+	- Participate in end-to-end delivery of intelligent computing service features, covering phases such as requirement analysis, module design, development, and rollout.
+Communicate with customers about HUAWEI CLOUD intelligent computing solutions.
+	- AI and big data research background, and related project experience preferred
+	- Expertise with Linux.
+Proficient in C++, Java, Python, or Golang.
+Excellent ability to implement algorithms
+	- Strong motivation to learn new technologies, excellent communication skills, and good team spirit
++ skill set for Big Data & AI Cloud Architect:
+	- Responsible for the system design, coding, testing, and maintenance of the features of HUAWEI CLOUD AI services.
+	- Responsible for the delivery of AI service features, system design documentation, and interfaces, and contribute to writing core code.
+	- Ensure the quality of AI service architecture and support resolution of issues found during AI service development.
+	- Proficiency in at least of the following programming languages: C, C++, Java, and Python
+	- Experience in end-to-end development and maintenance of core system modules
+	- Experience in open source AI platforms including TensorFlow, MXNet, and GraphLab (preferred)
+		* GraphLab
+	- Experience in graph computing, distributed graph computing, or deep neural networks, including DNN, CNN, and RNN. (preferred)
++ skill set for AI4System Algorithm Engineer:
+	- Conduct research, problem modeling, mathematical modeling, algorithm design, and basic prototype development to solve system-related complex problems.
+	- Using AI, optimize the algorithms of the database kernel optimizer and the configuration tuning parameters.
+	- Predict and optimize network performance using AI algorithms and conduct correlation analysis of network events.
+	- Use AI to optimize underlying storage data structures and algorithms, such as indexing, compression, hot and cold data identification, and cache prefetch.
+	- Expertise in underlying principles of machine learning, deep learning, and reinforcement learning algorithms, and extensive experience with mathematical analysis.
+Skilled at using basic machine learning, deep learning, or reinforcement learning frameworks.
+Computer science, mathematics, or related major preferred
+	- Familiar with the principles and parameter tuning of internal database optimizers preferred
+	- Solid knowledge of computer networking and systems preferred
+	- Broad knowledge of underlying storage technologies and principles preferred